geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/examples.md

 ## <a name="bestPractices"></a> Best Practices
 ### Connecting to Servers
 The examples throughout this documentation explain various concepts within the SDK using complete examples.
-Most of the examples create a new 'GSF.server' object for every example.
+Most of the examples create a new 'GSF.client' object for every example.
 This is to ensure a fully functional and self-contained example but is not a good practice when developing web apps.
-It is recommended that you limit the number of Server (GSF.Server()) objects that you create.
+It is recommended that you limit the number of Client (GSF.Client()) objects that you create.
 Ideally, your app will create only one instance of this class and pass the reference around where needed.
 This helps ensure consistency and prevent the possibility of exceeding the browser's per-domain connection limit.

 [**.wait()**]:../class/src/Job.js~Job.html#instance-method-wait
 [**.submitAndWait()**]:../class/src/Task.js~Task.html#instance-method-submitAndWait
 [**.submit()**]:../class/src/Task.js~Task.html#instance-method-submit

-[**Server**]:../class/src/Server.js~Server.html
+[**Client**]:../class/src/Client.js~Client.html
 [**Service**]:../class/src/Service.js~Service.html
 [**Task**]:../class/src/Task.js~Task.html
 [**Job**]:../class/src/Job.js~Job.html